-As part of the application process, applicants are required to submit the YRG Tribal Youth Diversion RFP Budget Attachment (Budget Attachment).
-The Budget Attachment does not count toward the 10 pages allowed for the Program Narrative sections.
-Upon submission, the Budget Attachment will become Section 4: Project Budget and Budget Narrative of the official proposal package and will be rated as such based on the criteria listed below.
-The Budget sections must be filled out completely and accurately to pass the Technical Compliance Review process.
-Applicants are solely responsible for the accuracy and completeness of the information entered in the Budget Attachment.
+As part of the application process, applicants are required to submit the Tribal Youth Diversion Grant Budget Attachment (Budget Attachment), a link for which can be found on the next page.
+The Budget Attachment does not count toward the 12 pages allowed for the Proposal Narrative sections.
+Upon submission, the Budget Attachment will become "Section 4: Project Budget" of the official proposal package and will be rated as such based on the criteria listed below.
+The Budget Attachment must be filled out completely and accurately.
+Applicants are solely responsible for the accuracy and completeness of the information entered in the Budget Attachment and are encouraged to double check all entries.